Software Tester Role Profile

 English and Maths

-Level 2 English and Maths will need to be achieved, if not already, prior to taking the endpoint assessment.
+Furthermore, Level 2 English and Maths will need to be achieved, if not already, prior to taking the endpoint assessment.

-This apprenticeship is recognised for entry on to the Register of IT Technicians and those completing their apprenticeships are eligible to apply for registration.
+Also, this apprenticeship is recognised for entry on to the Register of IT Technicians and those completing their apprenticeships are eligible to apply for registration.